Geophysics

 GPGN318.
 APPLIED GEOPHYSICS I. 3.0 Semester Hrs.

 Applied Geophysics I is an introductory course on the application of static fields to image the Earth's subsurface.
 The static fields include electrostatics, magnetostatics, and gravitational field.
 These tools are employed in various geotechnical and environmental engineering problems, resource exploration and production monitoring, geothermal site characterization, hazards, and humanitarian efforts.
-Through the combination of three one-hour lectures and one three-hour lab each week, the students are provided with the fundamental theory and hands-on field experiments for each of these techniques, including the principles, instrumentation, and procedures of data acquisition, analysis, and interpretation.
+Through the combination of two one-hour lectures and one three-hour lab each week, the students are provided with the fundamental theory and hands-on field experiments for each of these techniques, including the principles, instrumentation, and procedures of data acquisition, analysis, and interpretation.
 Co-requisite: GPGN328.

 GPGN319.
 APPLIED GEOPHYSICS II.
 3.0 Semester Hrs.